reproductor-mpv-en-raspberry-pi

 Set a network bandwidth limit:

-This limits the bandwidth of the stream to 1 MB/s.
+This limits the stream bandwidth to 1 MB/s.